NotInsertIGN/Mango/README.md

 # Mango
-A powerful Java wrapepr for the Slothpixel API
+A powerful Java wrapper for the Slothpixel API

+# WIP